orris27/computer_science_notes/english/writing.md

 10. financial: increase the financial burden of the university
     1. 联想: build more labs and purchase more equipment, hire more professors, the expenditure will increase, the school budget is not unlimited, may cause deficit, impractical / infeasible

+11. stay awake and focus in class
+    1. 联想: go to bed early and wake up early, form a good living habit and sustain a stable biological clock, improve learning effectiveness

+12. have more time to consolidate knowledge after class
+    1. 联想: review and complete assignments, raise questions, finish school work early

 ### 联想